Play

 Presentation

-The programme is divided into 7 modules that are delivered simultaneously throughout the academic year and work in combination with one another.
-At the end of the programme, the students will have acquired a solid basis, both in terms of the conceptualisation and development of projects as well as the use of the tools required to execute said projects.
+The program is structured into seven modules that are taught simultaneously throughout the academic year, complementing each other to provide cohesive training.
+By the end of the master’s program, students will have a solid foundation in both the conceptualization and development of diverse projects and the use of digital and analog tools necessary to carry out any type of project.

 Syllabus